 The Shareholder Forum

-This page provides links to sections of the Shareholder Forum website for publicly open programs that have been completed or suspended, listed by categories of issues addressed and showing the year of initiation.
+This page provides links to sections of the Shareholder Forum website for the publicly open programs that were conducted from 1999 to 2015 to address marketplace interests, listed by categories of issues addressed and showing the year of initiation.
+(Information about private programs can be provided upon request.)

-For the public education programs conducted during 1999-2001 with the New York Society of Security Analysts (NYSSA) using case examples of investor interests in Amazon.com, Chesapeake-Shorewood Packaging, Dun & Bradstreet and National Presto, see NYSSA Forum Cases.
+For the public education programs conducted during 1999-2001 with the New York Society of Security Analysts (NYSSA) (now renamed CFA Society of New York) using case examples of investor interests in Amazon.com, Chesapeake-Shorewood Packaging, Dun & Bradstreet and National Presto, see NYSSA Forum Cases.

 Determination of Investor Interests